Walkthrough · 10 minute read

 Choosing an art style

-Melted Crayons ships with 30+ art styles — comic book, anime, watercolor, LEGO, Ghibli-inspired, claymation, pixel art, noir, pop art, cyberpunk, and more.
+Melted Crayons TV ships with 30+ art styles — comic book, anime, watercolor, LEGO, Ghibli-inspired, claymation, pixel art, noir, pop art, cyberpunk, and more.
 Each style has its own visual language, and the AI is trained to render in it consistently.
+The style choice often defines the format too: ink and halftone reads as a graphic novel, photoreal as a storyboard, comic-book as a Saturday-morning strip.

-- Storytelling pick: “storybook” for bedtime stories or “comic” for classic sequential art
+- Storybook pick: “storybook” for bedtime stories or “comic” for classic sequential art

 - Show-stopping pick: “LEGO” or “Ghibli” — these styles are instantly recognizable and feel premium

-- Brand pick: “cinematic” or “photorealistic” for product or marketing comics
+- Brand / pre-viz pick: “cinematic” or “photorealistic” for product marketing or storyboarding a shoot before you film it

 - You can change the style mid-story, but the AI works hardest to stay consistent when you keep one style throughout